ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week2/index.md

 other places!
-For example, if you're on `ieng6-201.ucsd.edu` running on port 1234, you can open `http://ieng6-201.ucsd.edu:1234` from another computer in the lab or your laptop to see the output of the running server (this only works from the UCSD network, so that means you'd need to be on the `UCSD-Protected` network).
+For example, if you're on `ieng6-201.ucsd.edu` running on port 1234, you can open `http://ieng6-201.ucsd.edu:1234` from another computer in the lab or your laptop to see the output of the running server (this only works from the UCSD network, so that means you'd need to be on the `UCSD-PROTECTED` network).
 Neat – you've deployed a web server!

-**Important Note:** You need to be on `UCSD-Protected` Wi-Fi when trying to start the server on `ieng6` or visit one of the `ieng6` URLs.
+**Important Note:** You need to be on `UCSD-PROTECTED` Wi-Fi when trying to start the server on `ieng6` or visit one of the `ieng6` URLs.

-**Write down in notes** - Why is this the case that you have to be on UCSD-Protected Wi-Fi to for `ieng6`?
-Feel free to talk to your neighbor and lab group!
+**Write down in notes** - Why do you have to be on `UCSD-PROTECTED` Wi-Fi for `ieng6`?
+What happens if you try on `UCSD-GUEST`?
+Try it out and feel free to talk to your neighbor and lab group!

 **Write down in notes** - Team up with another member of your group that you haven't worked with yet.
 Get their server URL and port number, and access their number server on